cltl/LongTailQATask/README.md

 #### 1.1) GunViolenceArchive (GVA)

 The main script that crawls all frames from the GVA database, and all corresponding articles from Archive.org is `Crawler.py`.
 This script also normalizes the incident locations to Wikipedia URIs and detects the DCT of a document.
-It uses two scripts as input: `utils.py` where many functions are implemented, and `classes.py` where we define a set of object-oriented classes.
+It uses two helper scripts: `utils.py` where many functions are implemented, and `classes.py` where we define a set of object-oriented classes.

 Overview of the directories in the GVA folder: